MahmoodSeoud/handWritten-Digit-Recognition/README.md

 ## How to Use
 1. Ensure that the necessary dependencies are installed.
 You can check the `requirements.txt` file for details.
 2. Run the provided Python script to launch the interface.
+    ```BASH
+    python3 main.py
+    ```
-3. The interface will open in a new window or tab in your default web browser.
+3. The app will open a port on your localhost.
+See the terminal for more information.
 4. Use the sketchpad to draw a digit.
 5. The model will process the sketch and display the predicted digit along with the confidence level.